DiegoPerez1441/JavaTutorials/README.md

 6. [Opening the Examples](#opening-the-examples)

 ## Getting Started
-The installation and running of this program will very from device to device but its relatively similar.
+The installation and running of Java and IntelliJ IDE will vary from device to device but its relatively similar.

 ## Prerequisites
 You will need to have Java, a JDK, and an IDE installed on you computer (**Perferably the Java JDK 8 or above.
 I'm using version 14 and the IntelliJ Idea IDE**)